Grevillea johnsonii: Conservation status

 In 2001, the total population of G. johnsonii was estimated to be well over 1,000 plants.
 The ROTAP conservation rating of G. johnsonii is currently 2RCi, meaning the shrub species is rare, based on the low populations of G. johnsonii in the Goulburn River area.
 This indicates that the species is inadequately reserved, with restricted distribution of less than 1000 over a range of 100km.
 Despite the current rating, collections of the species in recent years has resulted in a proposal to downgrade the ROTAP listing from 2RCi to 2RCa, indicating that the species is now adequately reserved with 1000 or more plants in a proclaimed reserve.

-During the 2019-2020 bushfires in southern Australia, the Wildlife and Threatened Species Bushfire Recovery Expert Panel released a "Provisional list of plants requiring urgent management intervention", with Grevillea johnsonii being mentioned as "high priority" in its conservation and recovery.
+During the 2019–2020 bushfires in southern Australia, the Wildlife and Threatened Species Bushfire Recovery Expert Panel released a "Provisional list of plants requiring urgent management intervention", with Grevillea johnsonii being mentioned as high priority in its conservation and recovery.
 It emphasised that its "fire-disease interaction" and the "cumulative exposure to high risks" required conservation action to prevent possible extinction.
-However, the many native plants, including G. johnsonii are capable of regenerating after fire from epicormic buds on the trunks and/or branches, from a basal lignotuber.
+However, many native plants, including G. johnsonii are capable of regenerating after fire from epicormic buds on the trunks and/or branches, from a basal lignotuber.

 Uses

 Use in horticulture

 Grevillea johnsonii was introduced into regular cultivation in the 1950s by Australian botanist George Althofer.
 The shrub species is regularly grown in Victoria in comparison to NSW, as the summer rain cannot sustain well drained soils during summer rains.
 If G. johnsonii is propagated outside, it is most suitable to use semi-hardwood cuttings and use acidic to neutral, well drained soil.
 It is important to propagate the shrub species in an area that does not maintain full sunlight exposure.
 If it is propagated inside, it should be grown under glass in full light, whereby liquid fertiliser must be provided monthly.
 Once established in the garden, the orange-flowered form tolerates a wide temperature range, including frost, and sets large numbers of seeds that germinate readily after soaking in smoked water.
 Grevillea 'Bon Accord', a hybrid formed by a cross between G. johnsonii and G. wilsonii has been developed.
-The broad leaves of the Grevillea johnsonii are evergreen.
+The broad leaves of Grevillea johnsonii are evergreen.
 This species is most suited to a sheltered location, however full sunlight also benefits the species.
 Soil conditions include well drained soil with the species commonly growing in loam or sand.

 Grevillea johnsonii requires little to no pruning, however if it is propagated inside, more frequent pruning is necessary to restrict size.
 Foliage in autumn, winter and spring is primarily green, however summer will flower with red, pink, and orange forms.

 Grevillea johnsonii sometimes does not produce a strong root ball and may require a rootstock to be propagated effectively.
 Other species of the Grevillea are useful, such as Grevillea robusta.